 I will never cast a vote to support abortion.
-Further, I will sponsor and champion a Personhood Amendment to the SC Constitution, defining preborn children as human beings under the law.
+I am working hard to end all abortion funding in the state budget.
+Further, I am a sponsor and champion of the Personhood Act to define preborn children as human beings at conception under the law.

-I will fight for the U.S. Constitution in its original
+I fight for the U.S. Constitution in its original

-intent by the Founders, and I will defend the sovereignty of our state against
+intent by the Founders, and I speak out to defend the sovereignty of our state against

 faulty attempts by the judicial branch to make law.
-It should be noted that one major way we are seeing an incursion on the Constitution is in the area of the family.
-I will stand unashamedly for natural marriage.
-I will introduce legislation to defend our state against mounting Federal attempts to control the upbringing of children.
+One major way we are seeing an incursion on the Constitution is in the area of the family.
+I stand unashamedly for natural marriage.
+I am a cosponsor of legislation to protect businesses with restrooms for biological "men" and "women."
+I am also working to defend our state against a variety of ongoing Obama-era Federal attempts to influence the upbringing of children.

-I will seek to cut wasteful spending in state government, fully fund the Local Government Fund, and oppose new taxes.
-I will vote against any proposed budget that does not significantly curb South Carolina's dependence on the Federal dole, which currently provides 39% of annual state money.
+I seek to cut wasteful spending in state government, fully fund the Local Government Fund, and oppose new taxes.
+I will vote against any proposed budget that does not significantly curb South Carolina's dependence on the Federal dole, which currently provides over 30% of annual state money.

 We need our roads fixed.
 But the problem is

 just a handful of legislators control the money.
 I voted against the recent gas tax increase because I am not confident that the money will go where it was promised.
 So I will continue to work to hold SCDOT and the State Infrastructure Bank accountable and implement real reform.
 See below for five of my reform proposals.

 teachers and students in every education context, including homeschooling.
 I will oppose every attempt to put Federal controls on education.
 I will always seek to empower parents to make the decisions that are right for their children.